MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-page-layout.md

 ---
 # Tutorial: Add custom page layout to your site

-When you create new webpages using the Pages workspace you have a choice of provided page layouts.
+When you create new webpages using the Pages workspace, you have a choice of provided page layouts.
 In some cases you may want to create a custom page layout to display information in a certain format or to provide a specialized user interface.

 In this tutorial, you'll learn how to create a custom page layout using [Liquid](../configure/liquid-overview.md).